tbrowder/GNU-FreeFont-OTF/README.md

 DESCRIPTION
 ===========

-**GNU::FreeFont-TTF** is a Raku package that provides easy handling of the set of GNU FreeFont OpenType fonts which descended from the classic Adobe Type 1 free fonts (shown in Table 2 below).
+**GNU::FreeFont-OTF** is a Raku package that provides easy handling of the set of GNU FreeFont OpenType fonts which descended from the classic Adobe Type 1 free fonts (shown in Table 2 below).
 Unlike the original Adobe fonts, these fonts also include thousands of Unicode characters that can be used with many languages.
 The fonts are also among the few, freely-available fonts that have Type 1 kerning.

 See [GNU FreeFont](https://www.gnu.org/software/freefont/sources/) for much more information on the sources and Unicode coverage of the FontFactory GNU FreeFonts collection.

 Installation requirements
 =========================

 Your system may not have all the required packages to support this Raku module.
-See [Installation](./Installation.md) for those requiremnts to ensure they are installed before running `zef install GNU::FreeFont-TTF`.
+See [Installation](./Installation.md) for those requiremnts to ensure they are installed before running `zef install GNU::FreeFont-OTF`.

 Using this module
 =================